 Mitigate risks and act on opportunities by creating a risk register.

 There are a variety of program manager certifications available out there, the most prominent of which is the Project Management Institute (PMI) program manager certification.
-That being said, program management certifications aren’t a requirement in order for you to be considered a program manager.
+That being said, program management certifications aren’t a requirement in order for you to be considered a program management professional (PMP).

 Those who do decide to get certified as program managers do so in order to demonstrate that they’re serious and invested in program management as a career path.
 A program manager certification can also increase your salary potential or hiring changes for program manager related roles.